2018 Forum for Directors of Luxembourg Credit Institutions

 Mr Williamson is a member of the Board of Directors of the Association of Swiss Asset and Wealth Management Banks (VAV/ABG) in Zurich and he is a trustee of the Serious Trust, a UK registered charity.
 Mr Williamson is also President of the Jazzaar Association.

-Prior to joining the ECB, Florian worked as Supervisor in the Large Banks Division at Banque de France, Autorité de Contrôle Prudentiel et de Résolution.
-He earned a master’s degree in science of management from HEC Paris as well as a master research degree in money, banking, and finance from Université Paris 1 Panthéon Sorbonne.
+Prior to joining the ECB in 2014, Florian worked as a supervisor at Autorité de Contrôle Prudentiel et de Résolution.
+He earned a master’s degree in science of management as well as a master’s research degree in money, banking and finance.